 2011: Handweaver and Studio Assistant at Ballytoughey Loom, Ireland

-2013: European Wool Masterclass Bursary with Crafts Council of Ireland, at Rambouillet, France
+European Wool Masterclass Bursary, Selected by Crafts Council of Ireland, funded by Leonardo programme.
+Rambouillet, France, April 2013